-3.4 Biosafety materials for treatment drugs
+Biosafety materials for drug treatment

-The discovery of anti-microbial agents revolutionized our strategy to treat bacteria disease in the twentieth century.
-129, 130 However, misuse and outright abuse of antibiotics result in multidrug-resistant (MDR) pathogenic bacteria.
-Nanotechnologybased antibacterial strategies significantly enriched tools to fight against MDR bacteria.
-As shown in Figure 9A, Liang's group designed a near infrared (NIR) - activated TRIDENT (Thermo-Responsive-Inspired Drug-Delivery Nano-Transporter) for effectively eradicating clinical methicillin-resistant Staphylococcus aureus.131 Imipenem (IMP, a broad-spectrum antibiotics) and IR 780 (a photosensitizer molecule) were encapsulated to fabricate a smart triple-functional thermo responsive nanoparticles.
-The temperature rises generated by NIR not only melted the nanotransporter via a phase change mechanism, but also damaged bacterial membranes to facilitate imipenem permeation, thereby achieving robust bactericidal capabilities via chemo-photothermal therapy.
-The unique properties of carbon-based materials significantly aid people in dealing with antimicrobial resistance.
-As shown in Figure 9B, Zheng et al. designed a La@GO nanocomposite library for the killing of antibioticresistant bacteria.132 Unlike conventional antibiotics or Ag, long-term exposure of La@GO at sub-MIC for 30 days did not induce detectable secondary resistance in E.Coli.
-A novel extracellular multitarget invasion (EMTI) mechanism was also proposed to explain the result, which helps scientists to develop a more specific system based on this system.
-The first antibiotic penicillin was discovered at 1928.
-After that, numerous lives have been saved, and a variety of antibiotics contributed to the control of the infectious disease.
-However, there are very few antibiotics under development now, and we are running out of effective antibiotics.
-Novel materials with versatile properties provided new strategies to treat MDR bacteria and virus, providing a different route to overcome drug resistance.
+The discovery of anti-microbial agents has revolutionized our strategy to treat bacterial diseases in the twentieth century.
+129,130 However, the misuse and outright abuse of antibiotics have resulted in multidrug-resistant (MDR) pathogenic bacteria.
+Nanotechnology-based antibacterial strategies significantly enrich the tools to fight against MDR bacteria.
+As shown in Fig. 9A, Liang's group designed near infrared (NIR)-activated TRIDENT (Thermo-Responsive-Inspired Drug-Delivery Nano-Transporter) for effectively eradicating clinical methicillin-resistant Staphylococcus aureus.
+131 Imipenem (IMP, a broad-spectrum antibiotic) and IR 780 (a photosensitizer molecule) were encapsulated to fabricate smart triple-functional thermo-responsive nanoparticles.
+The temperature increase generated by NIR not only melted the nanotransporter via a phase change mechanism, but also damaged the bacterial membranes to facilitate imipenem permeation, thereby achieving robust bactericidal capabilities via chemo-photothermal therapy.
+The unique properties of carbonbased materials significantly aid in dealing with antimicrobial resistance.
+As shown in Fig. 9B, Zheng et al. designed an La@GO nanocomposite library for killing antibiotic-resistant bacteria.
+132 Unlike conventional antibiotics or Ag, long-term exposure to La@GO at sub-MIC for 30 days did not induce detectable secondary resistance in E. coli.
+A novel extracellular multitarget invasion (EMTI) mechanism was also proposed to explain the result, which can help scientists develop more specific systems based on this system.
+The first antibiotic penicillin was discovered in 1928.
+Subsequently, numerous lives have been saved, and a variety of antibiotics have contributed to the control of infectious diseases.
+However, currently, there are very few antibiotics under development, and the number of effective antibiotics is declining.
+Thus, novel materials with versatile properties provide new strategies to treat MDR bacteria and viruses, providing a different route to overcome drug resistance.